Working From Home Tips For Teachers

 Tools For Working

-Working remotely is different from working within a school or office environment.
-Finding tools that help improve work efficiency in a remote environment makes a big difference.
+Working remotely is different from working within a school or office environment, and finding tools that help improve work efficiency in a remote environment makes a big difference.

 The key is to focus on what you’re wanting to achieve and then work out the best tool(s) to achieve your outcomes most efficiently.